top of page

 August 1st, 2013

-The artist's 8' x 10' "Wilbur Wright Greets Lady Liberty" canvas was placed on permanent display in the Early Flight Gallery of the Smithsonian's National Air and Space Museum on the mall in Washington, DC.
+The artist's 8' x 10' "Wilbur Wright Greets Lady Liberty" canvas was placed on permanent display in the Early Flight Gallery of the Smithsonian's National Air & Space Museum on the mall in Washington, DC.
 The artist was there with his wife Pagan and children Megrez and Cleveland.
 Present were Senior Curator Doctor Tom Crouch and Chief Curator Doctor Peter Jakabs.

 Click here to read more about this painting, view photos, and watch videos.

-WILBUR WRIGHT AND THE STATUE OF LIBERTY: TEN YEARS OF RESEARCH LEADS TO A PAINTING
+TEN YEARS OF RESEARCH LEADS TO A PAINTING

 January 2014, by Dean Mosher | Air & Space Magazine

 In 2002, when I first learned of Wilbur Wright's 1909 flight around the Statue of Liberty, I knew I wanted to paint the scene.
 It would take 10 years of research, and I would end up building two models of the Flyer and its controls before I felt able to capture the moment on canvas.
-By the time I started my painting, which was recently accepted into the National Air and Space Museum's collection, I'd learned the full story behind that historic flight...
+By the time I started my painting, which was recently accepted into the National Air and Space Museum's collection, I'd learned the full story behind that historic flight.

-A PEEK AT USA'S PAST
+A PEEK AT USA'S PAST: RENOWNED FAIRHOPE ARTIST

-RENOWNED FAIRHOPE ARTIST UNVEILS PAINTING AT GORGAS LIBRARY
+UNVEILS PAINTING AT GORGAS LIBRARY

 Tuscaloosa News | by Sarah Rumfelt | November 8th, 2015